-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cade is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Cade isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cade are a mix of both white- and blue-collar jobs.
 Overall, Cade is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Cade who work in office and administrative support (17.73%), management occupations (12.69%), and healthcare suport services (10.37%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cade has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cade a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Cade is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cade doesn't have a public transportation system that people use for their commute.

 The per capita income in Cade in 2022 was $33,078, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $132,312 for a family of four.
 However, Cade contains both very wealthy and poor people as well.